Individualized Education Program for Learning Disorders

 Children with learning disorders who also have a psychiatric condition, such as attention deficit hyperactivity disorder (ADHD) or anxiety, may require additional treatment before learning difficulties can be addressed.
 Continued evaluation and support may be needed as your child begins college or enters the work force.

-Information from diagnostic tests and classroom observation conducted by experts from Hassenfeld Children's Hospital of New York at NYU Langone can be used to assist your child’s teachers and school officials in developing an individualized education program (IEP).
+Information from diagnostic tests and classroom observation conducted by experts from Hassenfeld Children’s Hospital at NYU Langone can be used to assist your child’s teachers and school officials in developing an individualized education program (IEP).
 The IEP is a personalized, comprehensive plan created for students who receive special education services in public schools.
 The IEP and all special education services are administered by school officials as directed by the Individuals with Disabilities Education Act, a federal law.

 The IEP identifies your child’s unique learning challenges and details how your child’s teachers and school officials can best address these.
 Specifically, the IEP documents the types of services, environment, and accommodations that school officials must provide each year to ensure that a child meets the educational goals outlined in the IEP.
 The IEP is reviewed annually in case a child’s goals and needs change.